edmundhung/conform/docs/api/react/future/useForm.md

 Custom validation handler.
 Can be skipped when a schema is passed as the first argument, or combined with schema validation to customize validation errors.

+Return a validation result when it is available immediately, a promise when it is only available asynchronously, or `{ result, pending }` when an immediate result will be replaced by a complete asynchronous result.
+Returning `null` represents successful validation, while `undefined` means no validation result was provided.

 ### `onError?: ErrorHandler<ErrorShape>`

 Error handling callback triggered when validation errors occur.
 By default, it focuses the first invalid field.